 Requesting Library Instruction

+Requests for library instruction can be submitted online using the Schedule Instruction form or by contacting a campus library.
 Please submit requests for library instruction at least one week (as applies) in advance of your preferred date.
 Every effort is made to tailor instruction to the specific research needs of each class.
-The Library Instruction Request form can be found under the For Faculty section of the library Web page.

 To facilitate dialogue about the assignment and encourage student engagement, instructors are expected to attend library instruction sessions with their class, unless previous arrangements have been made with the librarian.